bluemoon/calends/README.md

 time, durations which focus on months or longer (chrono does not support months), complicated recurrence rules such as "the 3rd day of the month recurring 3 times".

+In addition to supporting the date time logic it is also important to consider ISO8601-2:2019.
+This standard was created to extend the current ISO8601 standard and add support for intervals, durations, recurring times.
+This is not a widely adopted standard (likely due to its closed and very expensive nature).

+Many concepts that are in this library have been influenced by the ISO8601-2:2019 standard and CalConnect.

 ## Durations of time

 A *RelativeDuration* is a unit of time that has some ability to be applied to a date to produce another